hbacelar8/rust-embedded-examples/examples/serial-echo/README.md

-## Serial Blocking
+## Serial Echo
-This project is a simple echo from UART2 using the `stm32f1xx-hal` crate.
+This project implements a serial echo on USART2.

 ## Building
 ```bash